loccus-ai/examples/batch-testing/README.md

 # Batch Audio Authenticity Testing Example
 In this example we do a batch verification of all the audios inside the `/audios/` folder.
-This is meant to facilitate the Loccus AI API Usage.
+This is meant to facilitate the Hiya API Usage.

 # Prerequisites
-1. You need a Loccus AI account.
-[You can register here](https://demo.loccus.ai/signup)
+1. You need a Hiya account.
+[You can register here](https://developer.hiya.com/console/audiointel/signup)
-2. You need an space inside Loccus AI Platform.
-For creating the space, please contact support@loccus.ai
 2. You need to install python.
 [You can download python here](https://www.python.org/downloads/)
 3. You need to install the python dependencies:
     ```sh